• About

 Don’t force it either

 Forced straining can also increase the pressure, allowing haemorrhoids to build up.
-Monzur said people scrolling on their phones on the toilet tend to lose track of time, sitting and straining their muscles to get a bowel movement out.
+Monzur said that people scrolling on their phones on the toilet tend to lose track of time, sitting and straining their muscles to have a bowel movement.

 And guess what?
 Your doctors can tell.
 “Nowadays, we’re seeing an increase in people passing more time on the toilet, and that is very unhealthy for the anorectal organs and the pelvic floor,” Xue added.